Flat Fee Landlord

 • Household composition: Vienna properties attract families with children.
 Occupancy standards should be applied consistently and in compliance with fair housing rules for familial status.

-Vienna's school district premium can create unintentional fair housing issues if landlords market specifically to families with children — "perfect for families with kids in Vienna schools" is marketing language that could suggest discrimination against prospective tenants without children.
-Market the school assignment as a feature (it is), but not in a way that implies families without school-age children aren't welcome.
+Vienna's school district premium can create unintentional fair housing issues if landlords market specifically to families with children.
+Language like "perfect for families with kids in Vienna schools" could suggest discrimination against prospective tenants without children.
+Market the school assignment as a feature (it is), but not in a way that implies families without school-age children are not welcome.

 The Madison High School Feeder Premium

-Madison High School (and its feeder schools — Thoreau Middle, Kilmer Middle) creates measurable rent premium within the feeder zone vs. Vienna properties in other FCPS high school zones.
-If your property is in the Madison feeder zone, market this explicitly — it's often the deciding factor for the family tenant who specifically chose Vienna for schools.
+Madison High School (and its feeder schools, including Thoreau Middle and Kilmer Middle) creates a measurable rent premium within the feeder zone versus Vienna properties in other FCPS high school zones.
+If your property is in the Madison feeder zone, market this explicitly.
+It is often the deciding factor for the family tenant who specifically chose Vienna for schools.

 Flat Fee Landlord manages single-family properties throughout Vienna and Fairfax County.
+Our screening process has maintained an eviction rate under 1 percent across 2,000+ placements.
 Get your free rental analysis for your Vienna property.
+Explore our tenant placement process, guarantees, and landlord reviews.

 • 2,000+